 -

-Why do I need financing?
+Why do I need financing for this purchase?

 -

-How much do I need?
+How much money do I actually need to complete the deal?

 -